iburzynski/cardano-ez-installer/README.md

 CARDANO_NODE_NETWORK_ID=mainnet
 ```

-If you intend to primarily use a single network and don't want to set this variable every time you use `cardano-cli`, you can export this variable in the appropriate dotfile (`~/.bashrc` for Linux, `~/.bash_profile`/`~/.zprofile` for MacOS), for example:
+If you intend to primarily use a single network and don't want to set this variable every time you use `cardano-cli`, you can export this variable in the appropriate dotfile (`~/.bashrc` for Linux, `~/.bash_profile`/`~/.zprofile` for MacOS in login shell sessions, `~/.bashrc`/`~/.zshrc` for MacOS in interactive shell sessions), for example:

 ```sh
 # ~./bashrc